Gang Green: Second reunion (1996–2004)

-Third reunion (2005–2011)
+Third reunion and Doherty's stroke (2005–2021)

 In 2005, Doherty and a new Gang Green lineup supported the Dropkick Murphys' West Coast leg of their US tour.

 In early 2007, the band toured through Florida and up the east coast of the US with bands such as Lucky Scars before heading out for a European tour scheduled for spring 2007 that included UK and Irish dates.
 The Irish dates were filmed for a live DVD by punk filmmaker, Lewis Smithingham.